Gasteria carinata 'Variegata'

 How to Grow and Care

-Gasteria carinata f. variegata is a variegated form of Gasteria carinata.
+Gasteria carinata 'Variegata' is a form of Gasteria carinata selected for its variegated leaves.

 - Back to genus Gasteria